Slain Marine who cradled baby at Kabul airport loved her job

 JARED SCHMITZ, 20

-Marine Lance Corporal Jared Schmitz grew up in the St. Louis area and was among a group of Marines sent back to Afghanistan to assist with evacuation efforts, his father, Mark Schmitz, told KMOX Radio.
+Marine Lance Cpl.
+Jared Schmitz grew up in the St. Louis area and was among a group of Marines sent back to Afghanistan to assist with evacuation efforts, his father, Mark Schmitz, told KMOX Radio.

 “This was something he always wanted to do, and I never seen a young man train as hard as he did to be the best soldier he could be,” Mark Schmitz said of his son.
 “His life meant so much more.
 I’m so incredibly devastated that I won’t be able to see the man that he was very quickly growing into becoming.”